Jacopo Piccinino

+Military career

 After a period as lieutenant of his father in Bologna, he fought in the Battle of Anghiari (1440).
 In his early career he fought mainly against Francesco Sforza, in Lombardy and central Italy, eventually, after the death of his brother Francesco Piccinino, becoming the commander-in-chief of the Repubblica Ambrosiana (1449).
 After abandoning the Milanese to their fate, in 1450 he became a general of the Venetian Army.

 Later, in 1463, after being under pressure by Alessandro Sforza in the Abruzzi, where he was supporting John II, Duke of Lorraine, in the course of one of the dynastic wars which tore apart the Kingdom of Naples in that period, he agreed to sign a treaty: Piccinino married to Drusiana, Francesco Sforza's natural daughter, and obtained the confirmation of his lands as well as the title of chancellor of the Kingdom of Naples.

+Death

 In 1465 Piccinino was called to Naples to receive the position as viceroy of Abruzzi and serve as leader of King Ferdinand I of Naples's troops.
-Here, however, he was treacherously arrested by order of the king, and put to death.
+Here, however, he was treacherously arrested by order of the king, and was murdered while imprisoned.